brandur/sorg/content/articles/sortsupport-inet.md

 to authoritative comparison.
 The final key design looks like this:

-!fig src="/assets/images/sortsupport-inet/key-design.svg" caption="The design of abbreviated keys for inet and cidr."
+{{Figure "The design of abbreviated keys for inet and cidr."
+(NewImgSrcAndAlt "/assets/images/sortsupport-inet/key-design.svg" "The design of abbreviated keys for inet and cidr.")}}

 ## Bit gymnastics in C (#gymnastics)